dsrichard97/consulting-f9477/content/pages/blog/surround-yourself-with-right-people.md

           Leverage quantitative analysis to thoroughly understand the current operational environment and identify areas for improvement.
         text: >+
-          *   Collect and analyze relevant data on operational performance, market trends, customer behavior, and competitor strategies.
+          *   Collect and analyze relevant data on operational performance and applying current market trends.

           *   Utilize statistical tools and models to identify patterns,